Summer Undergraduate Research Internships (SURI)

 provided through the University dormitories.

-participating mentors to read about the projects that were offered in their respective laboratories last year.
-You can also view the calendar of events for our programs in 2012 and 2011 by following the appropriate links in the menu bar on the left.
+page.
+Please see our list of our summer 2014 participating mentors to read about the projects that were offered in their respective laboratories last year.
+You can also view the calendar of events for our programs in 2013 and 2012 by following the appropriate links in the menu bar on the left.